kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 Player selects an upgrade from the list | System updates the functionality of the piece to what is specified by the user's selection.
 Player selects a cell to move | System checks if the move is a valid one.
 If true, the system moves the piece to the specified cell.
 |						|System transitions to the next players turn.

-## 4.3.3 Nonfunctional Requirements
+# 5.0 Nonfunctional Requirements

-The system should be able to carry out a move specified by the player in less than .5 seconds.
-The system should allow less than 2 seconds to transition from one turn to the next
-(to give time for any animations that need to be played during this transitionary period)
+* The system should be able to carry out a move specified by the player in less than .5 seconds.
+The system should allow less than 2 seconds to transition from one turn to the next, to give time for any animations that need to be played during this transitionary period.
+* The user should be able to quit the game and pull up the options or rules interface in less than .2 seconds.
+Launching a new game should begin in less than .2 seconds.
+* Saving a game should take no longer than 1 second.
+Loading a game should take no more than 10 seconds.